5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 1. `_UPC` ([**USB Port Capabilities**](https://uefi.org/specs/ACPI/6.4/09_ACPI-Defined_Devices_and_Device-Specific_Objects/ACPIdefined_Devices_and_DeviceSpecificObjects.html#upc-usb-port-capabilities)): defines the type of port and it's state (enabled/disabled)
 2. `_PLD` ([**Physical Location of Device**](https://uefi.org/specs/ACPI/6.4/06_Device_Configuration/Device_Configuration.html#pld-physical-location-of-device)): defines the location of the pysical port and its properties.

-Both values are handed over to (`GUPC` and `GPLD`) inside the Root Hub (RHUB).
+Both values are handed over to (`GUPC` and `GPLD`) inside the Root Hub (`RHUB`).

 #### Adding `Arg1` to `GUPC`
-First, take a look at the routine `GUPC`inside of the `RHUB` (Root Hub):
+First, take a look at the routine `GUPC` inside of the `RHUB`:

 ![GUPC](https://user-images.githubusercontent.com/76865553/137520755-8406844d-b16a-4f58-8e84-95e5122d5c06.png)

 In this case, it includes a Package (`PCKG`) with four values that are handed over to every USB port in the method `_UPC`.
 But as is, we currently only have control over the first value of the package (via `Arg0`), which describes the availability of the port.
-But we also need control over the 2nd value in the package which declares the USB port type.
+But we also need control over the 2nd value in the package which declares the USB port type or personality.
 Therefore, we need to modify the method `GUPC`:

 - In the Header, we change the `GUPC, 1,` to `GUPC, 2,` (since we want to control 2 values of this package)
 - Next, we add `PCKG [One] = Arg1`, so it hands over the 2nd package value to `_UPC` as well.
-- In the Package, we change the first value of to `0xFF` to set the port "enabled"
+- In this package, we change the first value to `0xFF` to set the port "enabled"
-- Finally, we set the second package to `0x03`, which changes the port type to USB 2.0 and 3.0 with a Type A connector (the blue connectors).
+- Finally, we set the second package to `0x03`, which changes the port type to USB 2.0 and 3.0 with a Type A connector (the blue ones).

 Now we have control over a port's status (on/off or available/unavailable) and what type it is.
-We get this code snippet:
+As a result, we get the following code snippet:

 ```swift
 Method (GUPC, 2, Serialized)